 The McKinsey phone interview is a recruiting device that is employed in various offices across the globe or used for very specific roles.
-It is a crucial step for many candidates eager to kick-off their McKinsey careers.
+It is a crucial step for many candidates eager to kick off their McKinsey careers.

 Currently, there are two types of phone interviews McKinsey is conducting,